IPS: In-Prompt Process Supervision for Short Video Content Moderation: Methodology

-(2) \textit{Chain-of-Thought (CoT) Reasoning in Decoder-Only Architectures}: In \textit{AgentPS}, each ancillary question is paired with its corresponding representation at given position.
-Placing the final question at the end of the sequence ensures that the model can aggregate the full context—including all earlier process supervision signals—before making the final prediction.
-This setup aligns with the Chain-of-Thought (CoT) reasoning paradigm, encouraging the model to form step-by-step internal representations.
-By supervising earlier parts of the sequence, the model’s hidden states evolve to reflect useful intermediate semantics, which ultimately improves reasoning coherence and boosts final prediction accuracy.
-The decoder-only architecture naturally facilitates this process, as each token’s hidden state attends to all prior tokens, enabling process supervision to influence the final decision.
+(2) \textit{Chain-of-Thought Reasoning in Decoder-Only Architectures}.
+By placing ancillary questions before the final question, the model accumulates intermediate supervision signals prior to making the final prediction.
+This structure aligns naturally with the Chain-of-Thought paradigm.
+Supervising earlier tokens encourages hidden states to encode meaningful intermediate semantics, improving reasoning coherence and final prediction accuracy.
+The decoder-only architecture facilitates this process, as each token attends to all preceding tokens, allowing process supervision to directly influence the final decision.